kaviya2478/Machine_learning_implementations/README.md

 Regression:

 Regression is a type of Supervised Learning,where we provide the algorithm with the true value of each data during the training process.
-After that, we can use the trained model to predict a numeric value,whether it's a pice that you should pay  to buy a new house, people's weight and height , birth rate, etc.
+After that, we can use the trained model to predict a numeric value,whether it's a price that you should pay  to buy a new house, people's weight and height , birth rate, etc.

 Linear Regression: